 It’s a question that many people wonder just a little too late.
-Not only are you considering your options for survivability during a high speed collision, but also the fatality risk for everyone else in the vehicle too.
+Not only are you considering your options for survivability during a high-speed collision, but also the fatality risk for everyone else in the vehicle.
 Many organizations, both safety and health-related, have looked at these probabilities in depth.
 But there are so many factors involved it’s nearly impossible to give a solid figure.
 Some factors in a pedestrian accident, such as the fatality risk, are easier to factor.
-For example, by about 27 miles per hour, pedestrians have a less than 50% chance of surviving.
-By about 43 miles per hour, a pedestrian has minimal chances of survival, but few drivers would ever consider 43 mph a high-speed collision.
+For example, at about 27 miles per hour, pedestrians have a less than 50% chance of surviving.
+At about 43 miles per hour, a pedestrian has minimal chances of survival, but few drivers would ever consider 43 mph a high-speed collision.

 Is There a Magic Number?

-The odds of surviving a high speed collision drop drastically at around 65 or 75 mph.
-What happens at those speeds that neither driver can respond or react in time to save any of the lights involved.
+The odds of surviving a high-speed collision drop drastically at around 65 or 75 mph.
+What happens at those speeds is that neither driver can respond or react in time to save any of those involved.
 This magic number isn’t static.
-However, high speed crashes happen, and people do survive.
-The factors that play a role in surviving a high-speed collision can include wearing a seatbelt how you sit in your seat and the angle of impact.
+However, high-speed crashes happen, and people do survive.
+The factors that play a role in surviving a high-speed collision can include wearing a seatbelt, how you sit in your seat, and the angle of impact.
 In a head-on collision, for example, many crash experts assess that 43 miles per hour is the line for surviving.

 Many people want to hear that there’s a magic number for surviving a crash so that they can be sure to stay under that speed, but that’s not a good way to look at the situation.
 The possibility of a crash in at the possibility of a fatal crash or something that we face every day.
 When you get into a vehicle, there’s a high likelihood that you could hit a curb or get into a minor fender bender.
-Then there are days when people get into their vehicles enter the freeway or exit a parking lot at our hit by someone traveling at much higher speeds than the area calls for.
+Then there are days when people get into their vehicles, enter the freeway, or exit a parking lot and are hit by someone traveling at much higher speeds than the area calls for.

 Rate of Impact, Angle, and More

-Well, speed in a collision certainly plays in an aggressive part of the outcome impact, and the rate of impact is present also.
-Without getting too technical error looking at force, velocity, the angles of movement of both or all of the vehicles involved, it’s extraordinarily difficult for everyday people to break down the likelihood of a fatality in a crash.
-We see the opportunity to use as a crash as looking at a crumpled vehicle and thinking, “that must have been bad.”
+While speed in a collision certainly plays an aggressive part in the outcome, the rate of impact is also a factor.
+Without getting too technical (looking at force, velocity, and the angles of movement of each vehicle involved), it’s extraordinarily difficult for everyday people to break down the likelihood of a fatality in a crash.
+We see the crumpled vehicle and think, “That must have been bad.”

-Now crash recreation experts take a slightly different approach.
+Crash re-creation experts take a slightly different approach.
 They use scientific elements explained earlier, such as velocity and speed, to assess the full extent of the damage.
-Often during lawsuits or police investigations, crash experts will help reveal not only who was at fault but confirm the extent of the injuries.
+Often, during lawsuits or police investigations, crash experts will help reveal not only who was at fault but also confirm the extent of the injuries.

 World Health Organization Speaks Out